ni/monodrive-documentation/docs/monoDrive_home/Lighting API.md

 **enable_directional_light**: Disables the directional light, useful if you only want to use the backlight for whatever purpose.
 **ies_profile**: The IES profile to use for the directional light if you have one available, otherwise leave blank.
 **indirect_lighting_intensity**: Unused.
-**inner_cone_angle**: The inner angle of the cone.
-Light dropoff starts at this angle and decreases out to the outer cone angle.
 **intensity**: Light intensity of the direcitonal light in lumens.
 **led**: The ID used to address this light.
 **location**: The location of the directional light.
-**outer_cone_angle**: The outer cone angle where the light will completely dropoff.
 **raytrace_global_ilum**: Whether this light should be ray traced for global illumination.
 Performance impact and will not be visible if the camera is not set to use ray tracing.
 Suggest off for low end machines.
 **raytrace_reflection**: Whether this light should be ray traced for reflections.
 Performance impact and will not be visible if the camera is not set to use ray tracing.
 Suggest off for low end machines.
 **raytrace_shadow**: Whether this light should be ray traced for shadows.
 Performance impact and will not be visible if the camera is not set to use ray tracing.
 Suggest off for low end machines.
 **rotation**: The relative rotation of the directional light with respect to the origin of the vehicle.
 **soft_source_radius**: Bleed through radius of the directional light.
-**source_length**: The length size of the source of the light.
-Increasing stretches the light along the Z axis.
 **temperature**: The light temperature for the directional light.
 **volumetric_scattering_intensity**: Unused.

 ### Rectangle Light
+**source_width**: The width of the rectangular light source element.
+**source_height**: The length of the rectangular light source element.
+**barn_door_angle**: The angle of the barn door which is the angle of the rectangular walls channeling the light.
+**barn_door_length**: The length of the barn door which will define how sharp the edges of the projected light are as longer is more focused and shorter is more diffuse.

 ### Cone Light
+**inner_cone_angle**: The inner angle of the cone.
+Light dropoff starts at this angle and decreases out to the outer cone angle.
+**outer_cone_angle**: The outer cone angle where the light will completely dropoff.
+**source_radius**: The radius at which the light source covers.
+This will reduce the realism of attenuation or IES.
+Defaults to 0.
+**soft_source_radius**: The source radius that is allowed to bleed through otherwise occluding objects, defaults to 0.
+**source_length**: The length size of the source of the light.
+Increasing stretches the light along the Z axis.

-The spotlight component of a `ULightObject` can be configured using an [IES profile](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/LightingAndShadows/IESLightProfiles/).
+The directional light component of a `ULightObject` can be configured using an [IES profile](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/LightingAndShadows/IESLightProfiles/).
 When specifying an IES profile, the configuration will ignore the values of the other configuration parameters as all of those are part of the profile.
 The `ies_profile` parameter specifies the path, relative to the `Content` folder, for the file.
 For example:
 ```